Alexa McDonough Institute for Women, Gender, and Social Justice

 Early Childhood Collaborative Research Centre (ECCRC)

-The Early Childhood Collaborative Research Centre (ECCRC) is led by Dr. Jessie-Lee McIsaac, Assistant Professor and Canada Research Chair in Early Childhood: Diversity and Transitions.
+The Early Childhood Collaborative Research Centre (ECCRC) is led by Dr. Jessie-Lee McIsaac, Associate Professor and Canada Research Chair in Early Childhood: Diversity and Transitions.
 Research at ECCRC focuses on enhancing early childhood well-being by ensuring that policy and practice supports families across different environments.
+We work with community, policy makers, and engaged families to produce research that mobilizes diverse knowledge and experiences.

 Nova Scotia Centre on Aging